bigsql/hive_fdw/README.md

 Our latest testing has been with CDH 5.5 and HDP 2.4 from Windows, OSX and Linux using Java 8.
-For this document, we assume that you have downloaded and installed Oracle JDK 8 and one of the following VMs:
+For this document, we assume that you have downloaded and installed one of the following VMs:

 - *CDH 5.5 Quickstart VM*
   (from [Cloudera Quickstart Downloads](www.cloudera.com/downloads/quickstart_vms.html))